Important & Frequently Asked Questions

 Other clients truly value the accountability factor of weekly or bi-monthly follow up sessions.
-For these clients a coaching model can certainly be implemented to ensure success.
+For these clients a coaching is implemented to ensure success.
 This would build visits in every 1-2 weeks.

 At the end of the day, it’s finding the answer to the question: “What does my client need to be successful?”

 Can you help me get off my medications?

 As a Holistic Health Practitioner, we do not prescribe or recommend medications.
 If a client wishes to reduce or eliminate medications, a Holistic Health Practitioner can recommend dietary and lifestyle modifications that may improve overall health therefore reducing the need for, or amount of medications an individual needs.

 If this is the desire of a client, the client must inform and work with their prescribing physician (the Doctor who prescribed the medication to them initially) to create a plan on how to appropriately and safely discontinue or alter the dosage of any medication.